The Smart Nutrient Density Calculator

 Frequently Asked Questions (FAQ)

-Yes, absolutely.
-Foods like avocados, nuts, and salmon are high in calories but are also packed with healthy fats, vitamins, and minerals, making them very nutrient-dense.
-The key is the ratio of nutrients to calories, not just the calorie count alone.
+Yes.
+Foods like avocados, nuts, and salmon are high in calories but also packed with healthy fats, vitamins, and minerals, making them very nutrient-dense.
+This calculator helps you see that relationship clearly.

 What is a good nutrient density score?

-The score from this calculator is relative, designed for comparison.
-There's no universal 'good' score.
-The goal is to choose the food with the higher score when comparing two options.
-A higher score simply means you get more nutritional value for the calories consumed.
+The score is relative, designed for direct comparison.
+There is no universal 'good' score.
+The goal is to simply choose the food with the higher score in any given comparison, as it offers more nutrition per calorie.

-How can I easily add more nutrient-dense foods to my diet?
+How can I add more nutrient-dense foods to my diet?

 Important Disclaimer